MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/DataLakeStorage.md

     ![New fields](media/DataLakeStorage/new-fields.png)

-13. Let us create a pie chart to represent the drivers in each city for a given country.
+13. Now you can create a pie chart to represent the drivers in each city for a given country.
 To do so, make the following selections.

-    From the **Visualizations** tab, click the symbol for a pie chart.
+    From the **Visualizations** tab, select the symbol for a pie chart.

     ![Visualizations](media/DataLakeStorage/visualizations.png)

-    The columns that we are going to use are Column 4 (name of the city) and Column 7 (name of the country).
-Drag these columns from **Fields** tab to **Visualizations** tab as shown below.
+    In this example, the columns you're going to use are Column 4 (name of the city) and Column 7 (name of the country).
+Drag these columns from the **Fields** tab to the **Visualizations** tab as shown below.

     ![Drag fields](media/DataLakeStorage/visualizations-drag-fields.png)

-    The pie chart should now resemble like the one shown below.
+    The pie chart should now resemble the one shown below.

     ![Pie chart](media/DataLakeStorage/pie-chart.png)